markdown-extended/manifest/mde-manifest.md

 **Typography**
 :   Rules concerning the rendering of typographic writing usages, such as bold
-    text or links ; this almost concerns a word, a group of words or an expression.
+    emphasis or links ; this almost concerns a word, a group of words or an expression.
     The "typographic" rules are often called "span elements".
     See [§§](#B).